Nadeemsaba/SCT_SD_02/README.md

 # SCT_SD_02

-This is a fun number guessing game developed as a part of my internship at SkillCraft Technology using Python and Web Technologies.
+This is a fun number guessing game developed as a part of my internship at SkillCraft Technology using Web Technologies.

 ---